-Objective: Increase capacity optimization and efficiency of treatment for opiate abuse, as well as
+Objective: Increase capacity optimization and efficiency of treatment for opiate abuse, as well as knowledge of best practices in prevention and treatment of opiate abuse.

 Outcome Measure: By 2017, reverse the trend of increasing ED visits due to opiate abuse.